-An over-wide and artificially straightened section of the river had resulted in sluggish and uniform flows, which are suboptimal for the vegetation community that is key to the river’s SSSI designation.
+A section of the river had become overly wide and straight, resulting in sluggish and uniform flows, which are suboptimal for the vegetation community that is key to the river’s SSSI designation.
 The increased sedimentation reduced salmonid spawning grounds and left the river vulnerable to habitat degradation during drought events.
 Stonbury was therefore contracted to restore the channel planform to a more natural morphology.

 After the team was mobilised to site and safe access provision was created, works began on selective pollarding and coppicing of small willows from adjacent non-SSSI flood meadows to obtain woody material to form the structure for the bank re-profiling.
 Wetland turfs, soil and gravel were excavated from the similar adjacent meadows via a small series of shallow scrapes.
 Coppiced trees create a thicker lower canopy and scrapes form a series of miniature ponds, both enhancing habitat opportunities for wildlife.